 How bounce rate is calculated

-If a bounce is when a user goes from your website and then leaves without going deeper into your website, then bounce rate is the percentage of people who bounce compared to the total number of visitors to a page.
+If a bounce is when a user goes from your website and then leaves without going deeper into your website, bounce rate is the percentage of people who bounce compared to the total number of visitors to a page.

 You can both calculate an average bounce rate for an entire website and bounce rate for specific pages.

 There’s another metric that’s similar to bounce rate and can be a little confusing — exit rate.

 Your exit rate shows the percentage of people who exit a page regardless of how many pages they viewed previously.

 For example, someone could come to your home page, then go to a blog post, click an internal link to another blog post, then exit your website.

 This wouldn’t be considered a bounce because they went to 3 different pages, but that last page is their exit page.